Doctors Note Logo

 Chest Safety: Can Creatine Impact Estrogen or Cause Gynaecomastia?

-See below for full details on other triggers of male breast enlargement, safe creatine dosing guidelines, and guidance on when to seek medical advice.
+Below, you'll find details on the real triggers of male breast enlargement (gynecomastia), safe creatine dosing guidelines, and clear signs indicating when to consult a doctor.

 answer background